prateekagr98/reusable-react-form/README.md

 #### Generate Build
 - Include components in `components/build_entry.js` file (If created new ones).
 - Run `npm run build`
-- This will generate a build file in `dist/build.js` exporting all the components for usage
+- This will generate a build file in `dist/build.js` exporting all the components for usage.

+The repo uses rollup for generating exportable components and storybook for creating a UI for references.

 #### Code Structuring
 - `styles`: The folder only includes the colour pallet and fonts being used.